 Do you have a vehicle big enough to move them?

-Mom’s come with a myriad of tangibles and intangibles, and, right now, I’ve some of my mom’s tangible art works tucked away in a room in my house.
+Mom’s come with a myriad of tangibles and intangibles, and, right now, I’ve some of my mom’s tangible art works tucked away in an extra bed room in my house.

 Crazy glued to the dashboard, these critters listen to talk radio.